 A Licensee that has Significant Market Power in a telecommunication market must not abuse its dominant position in that market by engaging in price squeezing.
-IDA will find that the Licensee has engaged in a price squeeze and, therefore, has abused its dominant position, if the Licensee provides a telecommunication service or facility that a "down-stream" Licensee requires in order to provide a telecommunication service, at a price that is so high that the Licensee's down-stream business or Affiliate could not profitably sell its product if it were required to pass on to its customers the full price of the service or facility.
+IDA will find that the Licensee has engaged in a price squeeze and, therefore, has abused its dominant position, if the Licensee provides a Service or telecommunication equipment or facility that a "down-stream" Licensee requires in order to provide a Service or telecommunication equipment, at a price that is so high that the Licensee's down-stream business or Affiliate could not profitably sell its product if it were required to pass on to its customers the full price of the service, equipment or facility.